In this tutorial you will learn how to encrypt and sign files using Open PGP.

 Open PGP encryption enables you to store sensitive information or transmit that information across insecure networks, such as the internet or email, so that it cannot be read by anyone except the intended recipient.

 A public key is used to encrypt a file and verify a signature.
 A private key is used by the owner to decrypt and to add a digital signature to files.

-You can manage Open PGP keys through the GoAnywhere Key Manager.
-You can access the Open PGP Key Manager through the Encryption drop-down menu.
+You can create, import, and export Open PGP keys through the GoAnywhere Key Management System.
+Keys are protected and organized into Key Vaults for security access controls.
+You can access the Key Management System through the Encryption drop-down menu.

 To get started, let's encrypt a file that we can send to our trading partner.
 You will need your trading partner's public key to encrypt the file.
 Your trading partner will use their private key to decrypt the file once it is received.

-If you have not done so already, import your trading partner's public key into the Open PGP Key Manager.
+If you have not done so already, import your trading partner's public key into a Key Vault.
 Then create a new Project and add the PGP Encrypt task to the Project Outline.

 Then, enter the Input File location which can be a local file on the GoAnywhere server, a UNC path, an NFS mount, or an SMB/CIFS network server.
 You will also need to enter the Output File location for the encrypted file.
 Typically the file extension will end with ".pgp".

-While still on the PGP Encrypt task, click on the Add sub-menu and select the Add a Public Key option.
-For the Key ID field, click on the ... button to browse your key ring to select the public key for your trading partner.
+While still on the PGP Encrypt task, click on the Add a Public Key option.
+For the Key Name field, click on the drop-down arrow and select the public key for your trading partner.

 Now you have a Project that can be used to encrypt a file to be sent to your trading partner.